 3/4 cup canola oil

 2 tbs shoyu

 2 tbs Worcestershire sauce

 2 tbs Tapatio

 Preheat the oven to 250 degrees Fahrenheit.
 In a small saucepan, combine the butter, sugar, syrup, and oil and heat over medium, stirring until the sugar dissolves and the butter melts.
 Take off heat and stir in the shoyu and two sauces.
 Pour over the dry material in a big aluminum foil roaster.
 I like these because you can just throw them out afterwards, but you can also line a couple 9"x13" pans in foil.
 Stir the mix well to distribute the sauce.
 Place in oven and every 15 minutes stir to continue to coat the pieces well.
 After the first stirring, sprinkle the entire bottle of furikake over the chex mix, stirring well.
-Continue to bake and stir every 15 minutes, until the sauce has completely evaporated.
+Continue to bake and stir every 15 minutes, until the sauce has completely evaporated, normally about 45 minutes to an hour.
 Let cool completely, then serve.

 This makes a lot, and my boyfriend and I can only eat so much, so I packaged some of it up to give to my aunts and grandma.